lob/lob-node/README.md

 * `host` - Override the default host API calls are issued to.
 * `userAgent` - Override the default userAgent.
 * `headers` - Edit the headers sent in all API calls.
+* `agent` - Override the default HTTP agent used to make requests.

 ## Examples